kapil20s/hrms-lite/README.md

 5. **Bulk attendance** — The bulk endpoint uses an upsert pattern: existing records for the same employee+date are updated rather than rejected.
 6. **Tables auto-create** — On server startup, SQLAlchemy creates tables if they don't exist (`create_all`).
 For production, Alembic migrations are recommended.
 7. **Time zone** — All dates are naive (no timezone).
 The frontend sends dates in `YYYY-MM-DD` format.
+8. **Code splitting** — Pages are lazy-loaded with `React.lazy()`.
+Animation libraries (Three.js, GSAP, Framer Motion) are split into separate vendor chunks for optimal loading.